 You cannot move existing folders (or items for that matter) within the structure.
-This can be performed only through direct connection with the NEXUS Server, via the Explorer panel interface, and provided you have the appropriate privileges to do so.
+This can be performed only through direct connection with the NEXUS Server via Altium NEXUS's Explorer panel interface, and provided you have the appropriate privileges to do so.

-The Altium NEXUS Server provides the following sharing capabilities:
+The NEXUS Server provides the following sharing capabilities:

 Those with administrator-level privileges (members of the Administrators role) will be able to see and manage all folders and Items.
-For a non-administrative user of the NEXUS Server, only those folders and Items that have been shared - i.e. the user has permissions to access - will be accessible when the user signs in to that NEXUS Server.
-In addition, non-administrative users of the NEXUS Server can only share a folder or Item they have created.
+For a non-administrative user of the NEXUS Server only those folders and Items that have been shared - i.e. the user has permissions to access - will be accessible when the user signs in to that NEXUS Server.

-Item Revision-level sharing is only truly configurable through the Explorer panel.
-It is not fully supported using the NEXUS Server's browser-based interface.
-The difference is that through the Explorer panel, you can specifically share individual revisions, whereas the browser interface simply supports Item-level sharing, and if an Item is shared, all of its revisions are also shared.
+Item Revision-level sharing is only truly configurable through Altium NEXUS's Explorer panel.
+It is not fully supported using the NEXUS Server's browser interface.
+The difference is that through the Explorer panel you can specifically share individual revisions, whereas the browser interface simply supports Item-level sharing, and if an Item is shared, all of its revisions are also shared.

-Configure folder-level sharing from the NEXUS Server's browser-based interface.
+Configure folder-level sharing from the NEXUS Server's browser interface.
 Hover the mouse over the image to see how to configure Item-level sharing through the interface.